A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Hypotheses

 Why in the hole-doping process $d$ electrons don't totally participate in RVB state but evolve into two categories?
-(1) RVB state is a linear superposition of singlet pairs and the onset of one singlet pair needs a vital condition that is the superexchange (or Kramers-Anderson superexchange \cite{22}).
+(1) RVB state is a linear superposition of singlet pairs and the onset of one singlet pair needs a vital condition that is the superexchange (or Kramers-Anderson superexchange \cite{23}).
 (2) Oxygen ions are nonmagnetic in copper-oxide plane and nonmagnetic oxygen ions are superexchange media of singlet pair.
 A hole enters into an oxygen site to make a nonmagnetic oxygen ion become a magnetic oxygen ion; it means that a superexchange medium is destroyed and a singlet pair is broken up and two $d$ electrons are set free.
 (3) The more holes are doped into oxygen site, the more superexchange media are destroyed, and the more $d$ electrons are free outside from RVB state, which are named as ``free-$d$-electrons" by us.
-These free-$d$-electrons are just the original electrons which make up Cooper pairs.
+These free-$d$-electrons are just the original electrons of Cooper pairs.

-The hypothesis of free-$d$-electrons can explain following two experiments: (1) One group, led by Sun \cite{23}, found that delocalized fermions exist in underdoped $YBa_{2}Cu_{3}O_{y}$.
-If these delocalized fermions are just our assumed free-$d$-electrons, it can explain Sun's experimental observation.
-(2)Another group, led by Taillefer \cite{24}, measured quantum oscillations in an underdoped cuprate.
-They found that the quantum oscillation signals occurring in a Hall resistance which has a negative sign.
+The hypothesis of free-$d$-electrons can explain following two experiments: (1) Sun \textsl{et al.} \cite{24}, found that delocalized fermions exist in underdoped $YBa_{2}Cu_{3}O_{y}$.
+If these delocalized fermions are just the free-$d$-electrons, it can explain Sun \textsl{et al.}'s experiment observation.
+(2) Doiron-Leyraud \textsl{et al.} \cite{25}, measured quantum oscillations in an underdoped cuprate.
+They found that the quantum oscillation signals occurring in a Hall coefficient which has a negative sign.
 The Hall coefficient is expected to be positive according to conventional ideas (holes are thought as carries of HDCO-HTSCs).
-However, the Hall coefficient is negative in Taillefer's experimental observations.
-It means that the carries of HDCO-HTSCs are likely electrons instead of the holes.
-The hypothesis of free-$d$-electrons can explain Taillefer's experimental observations.
+However, the Hall coefficient is negative in Doiron-Leyraud \textsl{et al.}'s experiment observations.
+It means that the carries of HDCO-HTSCs are free-$d$-electrons instead of the holes.